 On Krampusnacht (Krampus Night), Krampus terrorizes misbehaved children as a counterpart to St Nicholas (the early Christian Bishop who is the model for modern Santa Claus).
 Men dressed as the two opposing characters, visit homes and businesses to dole out gifts or punishment as they see fit.

-Krampusnacht festivities across areas of Alpine Europe usually involve Krampuslauf (Krampus run) where young men dressed as the demon, parade through village streets whipping bystanders with their sticks – .
+Krampusnacht festivities across areas of Alpine Europe usually involve Krampuslauf (Krampus run) where young men dressed as the demon, parade through village streets whipping bystanders with their sticks.
 Their wooden Krampus masks are carved by skilled artisans and costumes are made of sheep or goat skins.

 Experience: Krampusnacht celebrations are concentrated in Southern Germany, Austria and the South Tyrol region of northern Italy.
-Krampus balls or costume parties are increasingly popular and have spread to the North America.
+Krampus balls or costume parties are increasingly popular and have spread to North America.
 Look for events in cities such as Toronto, New York, Los Angeles, Chicago and Washington DC.

-Feast of St Nicholas (or St Nicholas Day)
+Feast of St Nicholas (or St Nicholas Day) – the original Santa

-St Nicholas Day is celebrated on December 6 (in some places December 5) in honor of a 4th century bishop that resided in Myra, Ancient Greece (now Demre, Turkey).
+St Nicholas Day is celebrated on December 6 (in some places December 5) in honour of a 4th-century bishop that resided in Myra, Ancient Greece (now Demre, Turkey).
 St Nicholas was orphaned at a young age and his parents left him a healthy inheritance.
 Over his lifetime, Nicholas gained a reputation for leaving anonymous gifts for people in need.
 He was known for his unique delivery method—dropping small presents and coins into people’s shoes.
 St Nicholas Day is not to be confused with Christmas, though the bishop’s gift-giving was the inspiration for modern Santa Claus.

 St Nicholas Day is celebrated throughout Europe in numerous ways, generally involving gifting to children and a family meal.
 In contrast, Balkan nations Greece, Albania, Serbia and Bulgaria, fast instead of handing out presents.
 In Greece, St Nicholas is considered a protector of sailors and boats are decorated for the occasion.